Kirby Hendee

 Kirby Hendee (March 12, 1923 – March 11, 2016) was an American lawyer and politician.

 Biography

 Hendee was born in Milwaukee, Wisconsin.
 He graduated from Shorewood High School in Shorewood, Wisconsin and later graduated from the College of the Holy Cross and the University of Michigan Law School, after which he became a practicing attorney and lobbyist.

-During World War II, he served in the United States Army.
+During World War II, Hendee served in the United States Army.
 Hendee was a member of the Society of the Holy Name and the Knights of Columbus.
 Hendee served in the Wisconsin State Senate in 1957 and was a Republican.
 During his time in the state legislature, he was the youngest Republican in the state senate.
 In 1960, Hendee was a candidate for the United States House of Representatives from Wisconsin's 5th congressional district, losing to incumbent Henry S. Reuss.
-Hendee on March 11, 2016, in Madison, Wisconsin.
+Hendee died on March 11, 2016, in Madison, Wisconsin.